PaulBeaudet/moreZumoExamples/README.md

-*unzipped folder needs to be renamed "zumoTesting" and put in sketch folder* *The IDE finds the main file by the name of the folder exactely* *let me know if there are issues - inof8or@gmail.com*
+*unzipped folder needs to be renamed "zumoTesting" and put in sketch folder.
+The IDE finds the main file by the name of the folder exactely.
+ Let me know if there are issues - inof8or@gmail.com*

 #Detailed Example: Zumo Shield by Pololu#